The best hotels in Leipzig

 The stretch of hotels directly north of the Hauptbahnhof on Berliner Straße looks convenient on paper.
 But it's noisy, characterless, and adds a 15-minute walk (or tram ride) to every single thing you'll want to do.
 Pay an extra $20-40/night and stay south of the ring road in Zentrum.
 You'll thank yourself on day two.

-Leipzig's best neighborhoods
+Leipzig's best hotel regions

 Start with Zentrum. it puts you within walking distance of Augustusplatz, the Thomaskirche, and the Mädler Passage without needing a tram.
 If you want character over convenience, Musikviertel and Gohlis are worth the 15-minute tram ride.